hamptonpieryc/website/content/docs/club-rules.md

 **5.2** The duties of Executive Officers shall be:

 **5.2.1** Commodore: The Commodore shall have general charge of the Club.
-He or she will take the Chair in precedence over any other Officer at all General Meetings of members and at all General Management Committee Meetings.
-It will also be his or her duty to represent the Club when required to do so except where this duty is specific to any other Officer.
+They will take the Chair in precedence over any other Officer at all General Meetings of members and at all General Management Committee Meetings.
+It will also be their duty to represent the Club when required to do so except where this duty is specific to any other Officer.

 **5.2.2** Vice Commodore: The Vice Commodore shall assume the duties of the Commodore in his or her absence.
-He or she will be responsible to the General Management Committee for maters relating to all buildings owned or leased by the Club and for the maintenance of permanent equipment therein including the kitchen and Club furniture.
-He or she will also be responsible for the orderliness of the Club's premises.
+They will be responsible to the General Management Committee for maters relating to all buildings owned or leased by the Club and for the maintenance of permanent equipment therein including the kitchen and Club furniture.
+They will also be responsible for the orderliness of the Club's premises.

 **5.2.3** Rear Commodore: The Rear Commodore shall assume the duties of the Commodore in the absence of the Commodore and Vice Commodore.
-He or she will be directly responsible for the maintenance of a rota of Race Officers and Safety Boat crews.
+They will be directly responsible for the maintenance of a rota of Race Officers and Safety Boat crews.

 **5.2.4** Honorary Secretary: The Honorary Secretary shall keep Minute Books accurately recording all proceedings of the Club other than sailing maters or maters of the Subcommittees and the same shall be produced at every meeting of the Committee.
-He or she will also ensure that other Committees keep adequate minutes.
-He or she shall also advise the Commodore and General Management Committee relating to the observance of the Club Rules and may report any breach thereof direct to the members if the Commodore and Committee refuse to do so.
-He or she shall attend to all correspondence of the Club (except that dealt with by other Secretaries), keep custody of all Club documents, maintain contact with the Club’s legal adviser to ensure that the Club’s affairs are managed in accordance with current law, maintain such certificates or registrations, and complete any such non-financial returns as may be required by law.
-He or she shall attend to maters relating to the Club's Trustees as required by the Trustees.
+They will also ensure that other Committees keep adequate minutes.
+They shall also advise the Commodore and General Management Committee relating to the observance of the Club Rules and may report any breach thereof direct to the members if the Commodore and Committee refuse to do so.
+They shall attend to all correspondence of the Club (except that dealt with by other Secretaries), keep custody of all Club documents, maintain contact with the Club’s legal adviser to ensure that the Club’s affairs are managed in accordance with current law, maintain such certificates or registrations, and complete any such non-financial returns as may be required by law.
+They shall attend to maters relating to the Club's Trustees as required by the Trustees.

 **5.2.5** Honorary Treasurer: The Honorary Treasurer shall be responsible for all financial business of